-A. The procedure to be used for certifying unpledged party leader and elected official delegates is as follows:
+Two, Section 4(h) of the Charter.
+The procedure to be used for certifying automatic party leader and elected official delegates is as follows:

-Not later than March 1, 2012, the Secretary of the Democratic National Committee shall officially confirm to each State Democratic Chair the names of the following unpledged delegates who legally reside in their respective state and who shall be recognized as part of their state's delegation unless any such member has publicly expressed support for the election of, or has endorsed, a presidential candidate of another political party:
+Not later than March 6, 20202024, the Secretary of the Democratic National Committee shall officially confirm to each State Democratic Chair the names of the following automatic delegates who legally reside in their respective state and who shall be recognized as part of their state's delegation unless any such member has publicly expressed support for the election of, or has endorsed, a presidential candidate of another political party:

 - The individuals recognized as members of the DNC (as set forth in Article Three, Sections 2 and 3 of the Charter of the Democratic Party of the United States); and, - 2.
 The Democratic President and the Democratic Vice President of the United States, if applicable; and, - 3.
 All Democratic members of the United States House of Representatives and all Democratic members of the United States Senate; and, - 4.
 The Democratic Governor, if applicable; and, - 5.
-All former Democratic Presidents, all former Democratic Vice Presidents, all former Democratic Leaders of the U.S. Senate, all former Democratic Speakers of the U.S. House of Representatives and Democratic Minority Leaders, as applicable, and all former Chairs of the Democratic National Committee. - B. Following the selection of district-level delegates under 8.E., pledged party leader and elected official delegates are to be selected subject to the following procedures: - 1.
-Persons shall be considered for pledged party leader and elected official delegates and alternates according to the following priority: big city mayors and state-wide elected officials to be given equal consideration; state legislative leaders, state legislators, and other state, county and local elected officials and party leaders. - 2.
-These slots shall be allocated on the same basis as the state's at-large delegates. - 3.
-If persons eligible for pledged party leader and elected official delegate positions have not made known their presidential preference under the procedures established by the state
+All former Democratic Presidents, all former Democratic Vice Presidents, all former Democratic Leaders of the U.S. Senate, all former Democratic Speakers of the U.S. House of Representatives and Democratic Minority Leaders, as applicable, and all former Chairs of the Democratic National Committee. - B. Except as provided in 9.A. above, no person shall serve as an automatic delegate at any level of the delegate selection process by virtue of holding a public or party office.